How cloud visibility can save companies money

 Creating a single source of truth

 - Streamline with the big picture in view: Instead of piecemeal data and analysis through different consoles, your single view of your entire cloud allows you to comfortably track changes and make adjustments without the guesswork.
-You can use Lucidchart Cloud Insights to see updates to your cloud infrastructure as you make them.
+You can use Lucidscale to see updates to your cloud infrastructure as you make them.

 - Multi-cloud in one view: Bring your cloud services together to one dashboard and get a handle on your multi-cloud use.